ubiqsecurity/ubiq-dotnet/README.md

 ### Encrypt a social security text field

 Lets assume you have a field containing a social security number "123-45-6789".
-You are able to encrypt the contents of that field by adding these lines to your program:
+You are able to encrypt the contents of that field by adding these lines to your program and calling the function with the appropriate values.
 ```cs
 async Task EncryptionAsync(String FfsName, String plainText, IUbiqCredentials ubiqCredentials)
 {